-Do you ever feel like you’ve missed out on the best of your garden by the time you get home from work in the evening?
-Why not enjoy your garden by moonlight!
 Creating a moon garden is a wonderful way to to enjoy your garden after the sun goes down, which is often when we finally have the time to relax.

-by Scott Hill Summer is well on its way, and you’re going to need something that can tolerate the brutal sun.
+Summer is well on its way, and you’re going to need something that can tolerate the brutal sun.
 Got a spot with plenty of light?
-Here are the top 5 plants to grow in Houston’s heat: This evergreen perennial can be used for borders or as ground covers.
-It also looks great […]
+Here are the top 5 plants to grow in Houston’s heat.

-Now that August is here, it’s time to make your garden ready for hummingbirds that will be passing through Houston this month!
+Houston this month!
 Hummingbirds typically make their way through Houston for a short period in spring during their northern migration.
-A majority of this population usually returns for a month, or a bit longer, in August […]

 When choosing plants for your garden, it’s always important to consider the pollinators.
-We depend on pollinators like bees, butterflies and bats for much of the food we eat, clothes we wear and even the houses we live in.
 Providing nectar and pollen in your garden for a variety of pollinators is not only a responsible thing to do, but it can also be beautiful!

 You know the phrase “good fences make good neighbors”?
 Well, we couldn’t agree more!
 But what do you do when there is no fence or the fence is unsightly?
 Privacy screening shrubs to the rescue!
 Here at Buchanan’s, we think that living plants can make the best fences.
 Now through fall and winter is an […]